-Here is a list of 10 random things I do to keep my own kids safe in the water.
+Here is a list of 10 things I do to keep my own kids safe in the water.

-1. Give safety briefings
+1. Give safety briefings before every swim session

 This actually started with a swim lesson procedure of making sure my kids always asked permission before entering the water.
 I have expanded it by having a little meeting about expectations.
 My kids now know to wait (sometimes impatiently, continually asking me, "Mom, what do we need to know…can we go yet?!") until I give my briefing.